MrWong99/gitscanner/README.md

 ## Usage

-To simply start the scanner run this command and provide a configuration file:
+To simply start the scanner run this command and provide a configuration file in YAML or JSON format:

 `./gitscanner -config <path to config file>`